frederic-perez/AmE-dictionary/data/idioms.md

 __mess with (someone or something)__ :two::hammer:
 __messed up__
 __metal__ _adj_ _slang_ :seven: Very intense or hardcore.
 A reference to heavy metal music, which is typically considered to have such qualities. _Whoa, that’s metal—how many hours did it take to get that tattoo?_ _The most metal episode so far._ _I don’t know if I’m metal enough to do that._
+__mete out__ __1__ To distribute or dispense something.
+A noun or pronoun can be used between “mete” and “out.” _It is the Supreme Court’s job to mete out justice in a situation like this._ __2__ To measure something out. _She meted the solution out carefully into a row of test tubes._ _She meted out the cookies to each of them._
 __mic drop moment__ A _mic drop moment_ is an emphatic and declarative gesture signifying the conclusion of a performance of note, often literally (or as if) dropping a microphone.
 It often signifies a triumphant moment or accomplishment, and conveys a sense of superiority and confidence in one’s words or actions.
 __Mickey (Finn)__ :two::hammer: _A mickeyed beer._
 __middle ground__ :three: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __mike drop__
 __milk it__ To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
-__mill about__ :two: To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
+__mill about__ :three: To loiter, wander about, or waste time idly (some place). _I’ll just mill about in the store across the street while you get your hair cut._
 __milquetoast__
 __mince (one’s) words__
 __mind (one’s) manners__ To be well behaved and act appropriately. _Make sure you mind your manners while you are with your Aunt Josephine.
 I don’t want to hear about you giving her any trouble while I’m away!_